Skip to content

 That connectivity, communication and control, is what Enode provides.
 Our API makes it easy to connect DERs to energy management apps, securely share real-time data between them, and automatically action that data.
 Let’s look at that Demand Response example again.
 The National Grid had to ask customers to manually reduce their energy usage at a set time.
 With Enode, customers could instantly connect (for instance) their EV to an energy management app.
 It would analyze the EV’s state of charge, look for windows of low demand, and automatically adjust the EV’s charging schedule to align – with no behavioral change or effort required of the customer.

-Powering the Open Energy revolution
+Powering the open energy revolution

 With the digital infrastructure that Enode provides, energy innovators can create many more use cases that add value for customers, and get them into market faster.
 Leveraging our API means innovators don’t have to waste their efforts building and maintaining hundreds of separate integrations, standardizing the data they surface, and struggling with complex system architecture.
 They can focus on doing what they do best: building experiences customers love.

-APIs are a fundamental part of the Open Energy revolution.
-We call it Open Energy because it’s modeled on the Open Banking transformation that took us from legacy banking to the proliferation of fintechs we all use today.
+APIs are a fundamental part of the open energy revolution.
+We call it open energy because it’s modeled on the open banking transformation that took us from legacy banking to the proliferation of fintechs we all use today.
 The parallels are striking.
-Before Open Banking, our banking system was similar to our energy system.
+Before open banking, our banking system was similar to our energy system.
 It was old infrastructure, built for a different time and different needs.
 It had complex systems that were hard to navigate.
 It wasn’t digitized; customers had little visibility, little engagement and less control over their financial lives.
 And it was dominated by incumbents who found it hard to innovate within their legacy business models.

-Open Banking changed that.
+Open banking changed that.
 APIs gave fintech innovators access to all the data that was locked away inside the banking system, and let them build with it.
 Today, customers can control everything from budgeting to loans to insurance and more with a few taps on an app.

 That’s what inspired us at Enode.
 We want to give energy innovators the tools (and time) they need to change the way energy works, and to put the power to create a more sustainable energy system in the hands of consumers.